 Oak, Bath

-If the reason you’re cutting down on your meat is to help the environment, then Oak should be the first stop on your list.
-As well serving a completely vegetarian menu, the restaurant also holds a Michelin Green Star – our award for role-model establishments that are leading the way in sustainable gastronomy.
+If you're keen on reconnecting yourself with nature and the land, then Oak should be one of the first stops on your veggie to-do list.
+As well serving a completely vegetarian menu, the team are grower-chefs, putting provenance and responsible farming high on their agenda.
 It’s a simple and friendly place, which adds to its appeal, as diners gather for a selection of sharing plates that ‘put the soil first’.
-Everything is done with the planet in mind, including the menu changing regularly to reflect the best seasonal produce available.
+Everything is done with the land in mind, including the menu changing regularly to reflect the best seasonal produce available.

 Prashad, Drighlington

 Indian restaurants are often a great go-to for flavour-packed meatless dishes, and this colourful family-owned spot is no exception.
 For over 30 years, the Patel family have run Prashad with love and pride, using their Gujarati heritage to guide the menu.
 Head Chef Minal has taken the cooking from strength to strength since her arrival, being awarded a Bib Gourmand along the way.
 The solely vegan and vegetarian dishes offer big, authentic flavours with some beautifully judged spicing and an appealing price tag.
-Ingredients are sourced locally where possible to enhance the restaurant’s commitment to sustainability.
+Ingredients are sourced locally where possible too.

 Tendril, London